Saddam Hussein: Arab–Israeli conflict

+In 2002, following an Israeli incursions into Palestinian territory, Saddam stopped supplying oil to Western countries in order to force Israel to abandon its incursions, a move supported by Iran and Libya.

-2003 invasion of Iraq
+2003 invasion and war

+Background

-Many members of the international community, especially the US, continued to view Saddam as a bellicose tyrant who was a threat to the stability of the region.
+Many members of the international community, especially the U.S., continued to view Saddam as a bellicose tyrant who was a threat to the stability of the region.
 In his January 2002 state of the union address to Congress, President George W. Bush spoke of an "axis of evil" consisting of Iran, North Korea, and Iraq.
 Moreover, Bush announced that he would possibly take action to topple the Iraqi government, because of the threat of its weapons of mass destruction.
 Bush stated that "The Iraqi regime has plotted to develop anthrax, and nerve gas, and nuclear weapons for over a decade ...
 Iraq continues to flaunt its hostility toward America and to support terror."

-After the passing of UNSC Resolution 1441, which demanded that Iraq give "immediate, unconditional and active cooperation" with UN and IAEA inspections, Saddam allowed U.N. weapons inspectors led by Hans Blix to return to Iraq.
+After the passing of UN Security Council Resolution 1441, which demanded that Iraq give "immediate, unconditional and active cooperation" with UN and IAEA inspections, Saddam allowed U.N. weapons inspectors led by Hans Blix to return to Iraq.
 During the renewed inspections beginning in November 2002, Blix found no stockpiles of WMD and noted the "proactive" but not always "immediate" Iraqi cooperation as called for by Resolution 1441.

-With war still looming on 24 February 2003, Saddam Hussein took part in an interview with CBS News reporter Dan Rather.
-Talking for more than three hours, he denied possessing any weapons of mass destruction, or any other weapons prohibited by UN guidelines.
+With war still looming on 24 February 2003, Saddam took part in an interview with CBS News reporter Dan Rather.
+Talking for more than three hours, he denied possessing any weapons of mass destruction, or any other weapons prohibited by the UN guidelines.
 He also expressed a wish to have a live televised debate with George W. Bush, which was declined.
-It was his first interview with a US reporter in over a decade.
+It was his first interview with an American reporter in over a decade.
 CBS aired the taped interview later that week.
-Saddam Hussein later told an FBI interviewer that he once left open the possibility that Iraq possessed weapons of mass destruction in order to appear strong against Iran.
+Saddam later told an FBI interviewer that he once left open the possibility that Iraq possessed weapons of mass destruction in order to appear strong against Iran.

+Invasion and overthrow

-The Iraqi government and military collapsed within three weeks of the beginning of the US-led 2003 invasion of Iraq on 20 March.
-By the beginning of April, US-led forces occupied much of Iraq.
-The resistance of the much-weakened Iraqi Army either crumbled or shifted to guerrilla tactics, and it appeared that Saddam had lost control of Iraq.
+The United States-led coalition forces initiated the invasion of Iraq on 20 March 2003.
+The Iraqi government and military collapsed within three weeks of the beginning of the invasion.
+By the beginning of April, the coalition forces occupied much of Iraq.
+The resistance of the much-weakened Iraqi Armed Forces either crumbled or shifted to guerrilla tactics, and it appeared that Saddam had lost control of Iraq.
 He was last seen in a video which purported to show him in the Baghdad suburbs surrounded by supporters.
-When Baghdad fell to US-led forces on 9 April, marked symbolically by the toppling of his statue, Saddam was nowhere to be found.
+When Baghdad fell to US-led forces on 9 April, marked symbolically by the toppling of his statue, Saddam was nowhere to be found and his government was completely overthrown.